This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 South Korea’s oldest Roman Catholic Cathedral was consecrated in 1898 and can be accessed via a steep flight of steps a short walk from the main Myeondong Walking Street.

-We visited during December so the cathedral gardens were awash with classic white LED lights plus Christmas phrases in many languages from all over the world appeared in neon above the Church shop.
+If you visit Seoul at Christmas, the Myeongdong Cathedral gardens are normally awash with classic white LED lights plus Christmas phrases in many languages from all over the world appear in neon above the Church shop.

 5. The Stylenanda Pink Hotel and Cafe